Best Day Trip Ideas from Athens

 Travel time: About 1 to 1.5 hours by car from central Athens

-Cape Sounion is home to the Temple of Poseidon, standing high above the Aegean Sea.
-The drive itself is part of the experience, following the coastal road through the Athens Riviera with constant sea views.
+Cape Sounion is home to the Temple of Poseidon, perched dramatically above the Aegean Sea.
+The coastal drive alone justifies the trip—you'll follow the Athens Riviera with the sea constantly in view, passing beaches and rocky outcrops that make you want to pull over every few minutes.

 Aegina Island